NEED HELP? Talk To

 Another lighting tip is to minimize the amount of light used.
 You can do this in a few ways, including having lights set up on timers, so nothing is used in the evening and having motion-sensing lights in less-used areas.
 This approach ensures that lights are not being used unless needed, which will drastically reduce your energy bill.

 Although LED lights would be considered more efficient equipment, this consideration should be applied to the rest of your equipment.
-While most of the typical buildings’ power use is from lights, a huge chunk is spent on computers and other appliances.
+Most building power is used for lights, with a substantial portion also consumed by computers and other appliances.

 Switching from desktop computers to laptops is a great way to save money.
 Laptops tend to be more energy-efficient and can be taken home by employees if necessary — a true win-win!
-Also, consider asking your employees to turn off their computers at the end of the day and back on when they come into the office.
+Ask employees to power down computers at day's end and start them up upon office arrival.

 Consider purchasing Energy Star-rated appliances for refrigerators, microwaves, coffee machines, air conditioners, and other devices.
-While these will all do the same job as their counterparts, they are certified to be more energy-efficient and will even tell you how much energy they consume in a typical year.
+These are certified to be more energy-efficient and provide annual energy consumption information compared to standard models.

 Like in a home, heating and cooling take up a large portion of an office’s typical power bill.
 There are a few ways to go about reducing the energy used for heating and cooling.